firuzaisgandarli/holbertonschool-higher_level_programming/python-data_structures/README.md

 # Python Data Structures

 - 9-max_integer.py: Finds the biggest integer in a list.
 Returns None if the list is empty.
+# Python Data Structures

+- 10-divisible_by_2.py: Returns a new list of booleans indicating whether each element is divisible by 2.